software-mansion/starknet.py/docs/migration_guide.rst

 **********************

 Version 0.18.2 of **starknet.py** comes with support of `RPC v0.4.0 <https://github.com/starkware-libs/starknet-specs/releases/tag/v0.4.0>`_ Trace API!
-Additionally, you can now `properly` use Cairo1 accounts just by passing `cairo_version` argument in Account constructor!
+Additionally, you can now `properly` use Cairo1 accounts! ``starknet.py`` automatically checks if your account is in Cairo1 and sets the calldata encoding accordingly.

 0.18.2 Targeted versions
 ------------------------